How to make an anxious dog feel safe

 Pay close attention to your pet’s posture and movements.
 Subtle cues can reveal their emotional state.
 For instance, a relaxed stance, with a slightly wagging tail held at mid-level, usually indicates comfort.
 Conversely, a tucked tail and lowered body might signal discomfort or unease.

-See also Is chicken jerky good for dogs
+See also Is coffee wood safe for dogs to chew

 Key Signs to Recognise